-The Nightingale who touched a million hearts with her timeless compositions, Sarojini Naidu was one of the fierce freedom fighters in India.
+The Nightingale of India, who touched a million hearts with her timeless compositions, Sarojini Naidu was one of the fierce freedom fighters in India.
 She was the daughter of Aghoranath Chattopadhyaya- a scientist and Barada Sundari Devi- a Bengali poetess.
 Since her childhood, Sarojini was a literary prodigy and was proficient in Hindi, English, Persian, Urdu, Telugu, and Bengali.
 She studied at the University of Madras, King’s College London, and also pursued her studies further at Girton College, Cambridge.
 Apart from being an extraordinary child, Sarojini Naidu was desirous of an Independent India.
 She made valiant efforts by joining the Indian independence movement and Gandhi’s Satyagraha Movement; and also became the first Indian woman to be president of the Indian National Congress and went on to be appointed an Indian state governor.
 Her poetic charm and political devotion give us a lot to gain.
-Let’s look at the 10 Things to learn from the fearless Indian political activist – Sarojini Naidu.
+Let’s look at the biography, quotes, poems, achievement, and works of the fearless Indian political activist – Sarojini Naidu, Nightingale of India.

 This Blog Includes: